 You may not know, but the majority of western diseases are actually caused, or triggered into being active, by chronic, long term inflammation in your body.
 This is one of the many reasons why I am so passionate about utilising food as a tool to heal and nourish my body.
-If a simple spice can help you live happier, pain and symptom free life why wouldn’t you eat it?
+If a simple spice can help you live a happier, pain and symptom free life, why wouldn’t you eat it?

 I highly recommend incorporating turmeric into your diet if you have an auto-immune or inflammatory disease such as rheumatoid arthritis, Crohn’s or ulcerative colitis.
 Turmeric is also hugely beneficial if, like me, you suffer with leaky gut, IBS or acne.
 Plus, it can reduce post workout muscle inflammation and soreness.

 It is the compound curcumin that gives turmeric its beneficial properties.
 To get maximum potency from the curcumin, pair it with black pepper.
 Black pepper contains the compound piperine which boosts the anti-inflammtory effects of turmeric by up to 2000%!

 Be aware that a little turmeric goes a long way, as it does have quite a strong and slightly bitter taste.
 I love adding it to breads, rice dishes and even smoothies.

 Top tip: thoroughly wash your hands before touching any fabric because turmeric stains.
 RIP to my once white towels.